symphonyoss/App-Integrations-Commons/README.md

+_Note that this project depends on internal Symphony infrastructure (repository.symphony.com), and therefore it can only be built by Symphony LLC employees/partners._

 # Integrations Commons Documentation

 This document provides a brief overview of Integration Commons components and how to build them from scratch.